VinceAAU/moodle-1/server/moodle/local/livequiz/Status.md

 - [x] Discard knap
   -  [x] Skal have en pop up som siger "Er du sikker"
 - [ ] Show image after uploadedet

+!-Not something that should happen during creation, but instead when the quiz is run, otherwise we also need to save the color of a button.
-- [ ] different colored awnsers boxes
+- [-] different colored awnsers boxes
 - [x] Limit number of awnsers to 8
 - [x] Delete awnser button
 - [] åben "gemt" spørgsmål